Mini-golf chain with nightclub vibe from London to open in Addison

 According to a release, it'll be the second in Texas and is opening in Summer 2023.

-The Addison location will have 28,000 square feet across a two-story space, with four tech-driven mini golf courses, and a high-energy, upscale nightclub vibe.
+The Addison location will be a two-story space, with four tech-driven mini golf courses, and a high-energy, upscale nightclub vibe.

 Puttshack was founded in London where it has four locations, and uses a high-tech system for scoring, promising that they've "thrown out the old rules, paper scorecards, and pencils."
 Aren't the little pencils and paper scorecards part of the fun?